EnquistLab/Tutorials/Moving_files_linux_servers.md

 ```
 Notes:
 * If you haven’t set a passwordless SSH login to the remote machine, you will be asked to enter the user password.
-* Brad or Nick can help you set up passwordless authentication.

-If you are transferring a bunch of files, or multiple files insides directories and subdirectories, you should tar & compress them first, then transfer with scp and uncompress on the other end.
+* If you are transferring a bunch of files, or multiple files insides directories and subdirectories, you should generally tar & compress them first, then transfer with scp and uncompress on the other end:

 #### Example: copy directory `mybigdirectoryfulloffiles/` to directory `data/` in my home directory on ceiba: